ksimeono/macsGESTALT/README.md

 ## Paper and data access
 * We introduce macsGESTALT and apply it to study cancer metastasis here: https://doi.org/10.1101/2020.08.11.245787
 * Raw fastq data from this study can be downloaded from GEO: GSE173958
-* All intermediate and processed data files can be downloaded from Mendeley Data: XXX
+* All intermediate and processed data files can be downloaded from Mendeley Data: http://dx.doi.org/10.17632/t98pjcd7t6.1
 * For recreating our study or for testing with example data, we recommended downloading the Mendeley Data repository
 * Using the Mendeley Data repo, all scripts and output and input data files can be run and accessed within a coherent directory structure
 * Lineage trees from the above paper can be interactively explored here: https://macsgestalt.mckennalab.org/